icodebyamanda/icodebyamanda/README.md

 ## I'm Amanda 👋

-🏃🏽‍♀️ A User-Focused-Product-Developer
+🏃🏽‍♀️ A User-Focused-Product-Professional

 👏🏽 A graduate from [CodeOp's](https://codeop.tech/) bootcamp
-🔭  I’m currently participating, as a Dev, to the 2021 HerHackathon edition organised by The Hackathon Company.
-I'll be joining [Allianz Global Investor](https://www.allianzgi.com/) Team and working on their NLP project.
-Wish us luck!
-Check out the event's [teaser](https://youtu.be/Pequlypm-kA) and [website](https://www.thehackathoncompany.com/herhackathon-2021).
-🔭 Otherwise I'd be working on adding accounts to my [Step By Step's project](https://github.com/icodebyamanda/sxs_beta) so users don't walk on each other's toe.
-🌱 Upcoming learning: further digging into data structures and databases...
-I am weirdly attracted to this topic.
+🌱 I embrace products bugs and new features

  ✔️ Other than that:
- - 🥐  I am based in Paris
+ - 🥐  I am based in Provence (France)
-- 👀  I have 8 years professional experience including 2 years in tech
+- 👀  I have 10+ years professional experience
 - 🦸🏽‍♀️  I was an Agile Delivery Manager, a Waterfall Project Manager, a Business Unit Manager...
 - ...
 You name it.